 A little about me:

---graduated from Vassar College, newly-coeducational at the time, where men were questioning prevailing dogmas about manhood.
+--graduated from Vassar College, formerly all-female, where male students could not help but question ideas about manhood.
 I served as editor of the college newspaper

 --worked as a reporter for the Buffalo Courier-Express, received Newspaper Guild awards, earned a master's degree in economics from the State University of New York at Buffalo